 Home Office Expenses

 If you work from home as a contractor, you may be able to claim home office expenses to get a reduction in your income tax liability.
 You’ll need to calculate the claimable proportion of your utility bills in comparison to the size of your home office and make sure you hold on to all receipts.
 You can claim all sorts of things as home office expenses, ranging everywhere from utility expenses (power and Internet) to office supplies.
 It can be a challenge to figure out what can and cannot be claimed as a home office expense, and the portion of that which is claimable largely depends on how you measure out your home office.
-There are some pretty helpful resources out there for determining how to apportion your home office area, all of which can provide some further assistance and insights.
+There are some pretty helpful resources out there, as well as our guide to household expenses, for determining how to apportion your home office area, all of which can provide some further assistance and insights.

 When working as a contractor, you will be expected to log and track the hours you work for a particular client you work for.
 Your clients will not pay you for the hours where you are not present in their office or on site, and that includes lunch breaks, doctor’s appointments, or childcare commitments.
 There are multiple options for timesheets, from online apps to self-created spreadsheets.
 Depending on your needs and your unique lifestyle, it might make more sense to use one kind of timesheet tool versus another.